chipsalliance/Cores-VeeR-EH2/configs/README.md

 ### Targets
-There are 4 predefined target configurations: `default`, `default_mt`, `typical_pd` and `high_perf` that can be selected via the `-target=name` option to swerv.config.
+There are 4 predefined target configurations: `default`, `default_mt`, `typical_pd` and `high_perf` that can be selected via the `-target=name` option to veer.config.

 Target                  | Description
 ----------------------  | ------------------------------